Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• It reaches only the federal minimum.
+• It typically reaches only the federal minimum, which can be far below a serious loss.

 The Vantage Point